tiago-pedro/GitHub-replica/README.md

 # GitHub-replica
-This project is a replica of GitHub's main page for an online course provided in the website Pirple-com.
+This project is a replica of **GitHub's main page** for an online course provided in the website Pirple-com.

-In this final project I learned how to structure a website from scratch writting the whole code in raw HTML.
-I used a lot of the different HTML tags I learned along the course and with the help of some research I was able to replicate a professionally made website despite of some different, more complicated aspects.
+In this final project I learned how to structure a website from scratch, and how to write the whole code in raw HTML.
+I used a lot of the different HTML tags I learned along the course, and with the help of some research I was able to replicate a professionally made website except some of the more advanced aspects.

 Here are some of the HTML tags that where used in the code for this website: